oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 fineSTRUCTURE is a fast and powerful algorithm for identifying population structure using dense sequencing data.

-**URL**
+**More Information**

 https://people.maths.bris.ac.uk/~madjl/finestructure/finestructure_info.html